dlccyes/CollegeNotes/NTUNotes/Junior/polly/BlameIt - Zooming in on Wide-area Latencies to a Global Cloud Provider.md

 		- or would be affected by those with large num of RTT samples
 	- also take typical (expected) RTT value into account
 	- using empirical insight 2
+		- > most of the time, the fault is on the smaller possible set
 	- threshold = 0.8
 		- works well in real life
 - (else if) fraction of quadrets with same BGP-path (i.e. same set of AS'es) > threashold -> middle segment's fault